rocajuanma/anvil/HOMEBREW_SETUP.md

 This guide explains how to create a Homebrew tap for Anvil, allowing users to install with `brew install rocajuanma/anvil/anvil`.

+> **Note**: This setup is for the public repository.
+Since Anvil is open source, the standard Homebrew formula will work directly.

 ## 🚀 Quick Setup Steps

 ### 1. Create the Tap Repository